moveit/moveit.ros.org/events/world-moveit-day-2017/index.markdown

 **ROS-Industrial Asian Pacific Consortium** EVENT ON THURSDAY OCTOBER 19th due to a national holiday.
 Lunch will be provided.
 To register and obtain the video conference details please sign up here: [EventBrite](https://www.eventbrite.sg/e/world-moveit-day-asia-pacific-tickets-38378316578).

-**PickNik Consulting** will be hosting an event at the University of Colorado Computer Science Robotics lab in the Engineering Center.
+**PickNik Robotics** will be hosting an event at the University of Colorado Computer Science Robotics lab in the Engineering Center.
 Lunch will be provided.
 RSVP here: [Meetup](https://www.meetup.com/BoulderIsForRobots/events/243990181/).

 **Shadow Robot** will either be held at our office in Islington or at UCL's place in Here East (both venues in London).
 In particular, we'd like to show you a demo of what we're doing with our hardware.
 For more information see [EventBrite](https://www.eventbrite.co.uk/e/world-moveit-day-shadow-robot-company-ucl-hackathon-tickets-38493613434)